tc39/proposal-temporal/docs/datetime.md

 ### datetime.**dayOfYear** : number

 The `dayOfYear` read-only property gives the ordinal day of the year that the date falls on.
-This is a value between 1 and 365, or 366 in a leap year.
+For the ISO 8601 calendar, this is a value between 1 and 365, or 366 in a leap year.

 Usage example:
 ```javascript